 Making an Appointment

-Counseling appointments can be made by calling 601.974.1206.
+Counseling appointments can be made by calling 601.974.1227.
 You may also drop by the Office of Student Life in person to schedule an appointment.
-Appointments usually last about an hour but may be scheduled for 30 minutes also.
+Appointments usually last about an hour for the first visit but scheduled for 30 minutes for future visits.

-All counseling is offered free of charge, but students are expected to notify the Counseling Services in a timely fashion when they are unable to attend counseling sessions.
+All counseling is offered free of charge, but students are expected to notify the Counseling Services in a timely fashion by calling 601.974.1227 when they are unable to attend counseling sessions.
+There is a $20 no show fee that is assessed to the student account for missing an appointment and not notifying the office.

 To further enhance the degree of trust within the counseling relationship, it is important for all current or potential counseling clients to understand that what they share will be held in confidence.
 Information shared in counseling sessions will only be shared with someone else under the following circumstances: